simonneutert/Joda/README.md

 ## Why though?

 I cannot really say why JRuby intriqued me, since I fell in love with Ruby.
-But, at least for me, JRuby isn't especially beginner friendly. 😬
+But, JRuby never felt especially beginner friendly. 😬
 Something didn't work.
 Very tough to google.
+JDBC what?
 Java docs?!
 Java ecosystem?!
 They do what?
 How on earth?
 Cheesus ... 🤢

 ## This repository is aimed at